mcdonc/substanced-presentation/presentation.rst

    - Developers define "content" (e.g. a blog entry, a product for sale, or a news item, etc) via plain-old-Python.  (sdidemo/resources.py)

-   - The SDI is a view of a hierarchical content space, something like a filesystem.
+   - The SDI is a set of views of a hierarchical content space (something like a filesystem).
 The SDI allows users to create, edit, update, and delete developer-defined content.  (sdidemo UI).

    - Views are defined against types.
-The URL is a path through a tree plus an optional view name.  (@@properties)
+The URL is a path through a tree plus an optional view name.  (@@properties).
+Extensibility on two levels: adding content extends the URL space without needing to change a routing map, adding a type allows you to extend the set of views.
+Customers who have customers, who have customers.

    - Undo actions taken via the SDI, or any action invoked against the database programmatically.  (undo the actions I just took).